CamDavidsonPilon/lifelines/docs/index.rst

 Installation
 ------------------------------

-Dependencies are from the typical Python data-stack: Numpy, Pandas, Scipy, and optionally Matplotlib.
-Install using:

 .. code-block:: console

     pip install lifelines

-Source Code and Issue Tracker
+Source code and issue tracker
 ------------------------------

 Available on Github, `CamDavidsonPilon/lifelines <https://github.com/CamDavidsonPilon/lifelines/>`_.
 Please report bugs, issues and feature extensions there.
 We also have `Gitter channel <https://gitter.im/python-lifelines/Lobby>`_ avaiable to discuss survival analysis and *lifelines*:

-Citing lifelines
+Citing *lifelines*
 ------------------------------

-The following link will bring you to a page where you can find the latest citation for lifelines:
+The following link will bring you to a page where you can find the latest citation for *lifelines*:

 `Citation for lifelines <http://doi.org/10.5281/zenodo.1252342>`_